 Gather your materials.
 You will need the Ballerina printables ( print for free here), a laminator, and some magnets if you want to do this at a magnet board like me.
 Print out the ballerinas.
 There are five sets of big and little ballerinas, laminate then cut out.
 Add the magnets on the back of each ballerina.
 Pop the big ballerinas on the board, place the little ones in a basket.

 Dear Ballerina is all about a little ballerina who writes a letter to an older ballerina st her studio.
 In the book, readers get a chance to look behind the scenes at all the hard work and details that go into a ballet performance.
 That includes working hard in class, rehearsals, costume fittings, and more.
 I remember being a little girl at a ballet studio looking up to the older girls with stars in my eyes and this book captures that perfectly.
 The best part is that the ballerina writes back an encouraging note to the little dancer at the end!

 After going through your circle time routine and reading the book.
 Ask the children what they see on the magnet board ( the big ballerinas).
 Ask them if they will help you match up the little dancers in your basket to the ballerinas on the board.
 Pull the little dancers out of your basket one at a time saying “What color is her tutu?” then handing the little ballerina to a child say something like “Can you find the big ballerina that matches this little ballerina?”

 If you want every child to have, a turn feel free to print out multiple copies of the ballerinas.

-For older students instead of this simple circle time activity try using the theme of writing a letter to a hero and set up a great writing center.
+For older students skip the simple circle time activity.
+Instead, try using the theme of writing a letter to a hero and set up a great writing center.
 Encourage the children to write letters, or have students draw pictures and dictate letters to someone they look up to like the little ballerina did in this book.